 The application season begins in mid-September, the deadline for scholarship consideration is in January.
 Check our admission page for more information (http://web.gs.emory.edu/mdp/admission/index.html).
 The following are required components of the application:

-  - Transcripts from accredited colleges and/or universities, with attainment of bachelor degree
+- Transcripts from accredited four-year colleges and/or universities, with attainment of bachelor degree

 - Statement of Purpose addressing specific questions, as detailed in the application form

 - An updated Curriculum Vitae, outlining prior education and training, professional and volunteer work, leadership and service experiences, travel abroad, and foreign language skills

 - Three Letters of Recommendation from supervisors, faculty members and/or volunteer coordinators